cmcqueen/simplerandom/python/README.txt

 The ``simplerandom`` package is provided, which contains modules containing classes for various simple pseudo-random number generators.

-The algorithms were obtained from a newsgroup post by George Marsaglia [#marsaglia]_.
-The algorithms were specified in C in the newsgroup post.
+The algorithms were obtained from two newsgroup posts by George Marsaglia [#marsaglia1999]_ [#marsaglia2003]_.
+The algorithms were specified in C in the newsgroup posts.
 For the purpose of prototyping software in a high-level language such as Python, before writing it in faster C, it is useful to have identical algorithms implemented in both Python and C.

 One module provides Python iterators, which generate simple unsigned 32-bit integers identical to their C counterparts.